 For reception and 'phone transmission a single stage of filtering is provided for the output tube utilizing the 1200-ohm speaker field coil as a choke (approximately 40 henrys).
 This arrangement furnishes adequate field excitation for the speaker and results in a very low ripple output.
 Dry electrolytic capacitors are employed because of their light weight and compactness.
 An additional stage of resistance-capacity filtering is effective in the plate and screen supplies to the audio- and radio-frequency amplifier tubes.
-The detector screen-grid voltage is supplied through a neon tube voltage regulator, reducing to a negligible degree the effects of variations in the a.c. line voltage.1
+The detector screen-grid voltage is supplied through a neon tube voltage regulator, reducing to a negligible degree the effects of variations in the a.c. line voltage.

-The audio amplifier includes a Type 57 pentode tube as the first amplifier, resistance-coupled to the Type 47 pentode output tube.2 The output tube is transformer-coupled to the four-ohm speaker winding for reception, or impedance-coupled to the modulated r.f. amplifier stage for 'phone transmission.
+The audio amplifier includes a Type 57 pentode tube as the first amplifier, resistance-coupled to the Type 47 pentode output tube.
+The output tube is transformer-coupled to the four-ohm speaker winding for reception, or impedancecoupled to the modulated r.f. amplifier stage for 'phone transmission.
 A volume control is provided in the grid circuit of the first a.f. amplifier tube to control the audio level.
 A double-pole double-throw toggle switches the audio amplifier from radio reception to microphone or phonograph pick up.
-In the microphone or phonograph position this switch opens the screen supply to the detector and switches the microphone current (10 ma.).
+In the microphone or phonograph pick up.
+In the microphone current (10 ma.).
 The microphone and phonograph input connections are brought out to telephone tip jacks.
 For added flexibility, terminal jacks, impedance-coupled to the plate of the output tube, are also provided.
 The headset jack is con-

-FRONT VIEW WITH THE COVER OPEN AND TRANSMITTER PANEL TIPPED FORWARD FOR COIL CHANGING
+FRONT VIEW WITH THE COVER OPEN AND TRANSMITTER PANEL TIPPED FORWARD FOR • COIL CHANGING